joelparkerhenderson/vision-statements-and-mission-statements/README.md

 ## Intel

-If it is smart and connected, it is best with Intel
+Vision: If it is smart and connected, it is best with Intel

+Mission: Utilize the power of Moore’s Law to bring smart, connected devices to every person on earth.

 ## Khan Academy

 To provide a free world-class education to anyone anywhere.

+## Kickstarter

+Mission: To help bring creative projects to life.

 ## Kiva